 What do Coaches do?

 Similar to Counsellors, confusingly, anyone can call themselves a Coach.
 There is no formal training required, even though there is an increasing number of accredited coaching courses available.
 Like counselling courses, the length and quality of training can vary significantly.

 Coaches tend to focus on the ‘here and now’ and typically help achieve goals specific to your personal life and professional career.

 Coaching can help you explore what you want in life, how you might achieve your aspirations, and fulfil your needs.
 Coaching is about bringing out the best in you and inspiring you to act on your potential.
 Coaches don’t typically have any training in mental health issues and should, therefore, not try to treat people with mental health difficulties.

 There are two broad types of coaches:

-- Life: They receive specific training in coaching and can support people in achieving goals relating to their personal life.
+- Life: They receive specific training in coaching and support people in achieving goals relating to their personal lives.